AP PHOTOS: A 35-hour Olympic journey from Argentina to Tokyo

 With the opening ceremonies days away, foreigners are arriving in droves despite the city’s state of emergency prompted by surging COVID-19 cases.
 Visitors are under strict protective protocols that begin with testing 96 hours before their flights and will continue throughout their stays.

-Pisarenko’s trek began in Buenos Aires, with a stop in Frankfort, Germany, en route to Japan.
+Pisarenko’s trek began in Buenos Aires, with a stop in Frankfurt, Germany, en route to Japan.
 Masks were mandatory throughout, but some travelers took extra precautions.
 A few in Buenos Aires donned protective coveralls, gloves and plastic face shields — at least one kept the body suit on during the flight to Frankfurt.

 Several steps awaited at Haneda Airport, including saliva virus testing, rounds of paperwork verification and the validation of Olympic credentials.
 A bus took Pisarenko to a taxi, and the cab finally brought her to her hotel.
 The tiny room hardly fits her clothes and gear, but out the window is a pleasant view of the city at sunset.